Kruger National Park Day Birding – Top birding in the world-renowned park!

 How it works:

-Our guide will pick up guests early in the morning from where they are staying, as birding is best before it gets too hot.
-Kruger Park gate times vary throughout the year, but most pick-ups will be at around 5am depending on where you are staying.
+Our guide will pick up guests in the morning, from where they are staying. birding is best before it gets too hot.
+The Kruger Park gate times vary throughout the year but most pick ups will be around 5am.
+This is all dependent of where you are staying.

-We can arrange pick up from your accommodation venue in Nelspruit, Malelane, Marloth Park, Hazyview, or even from your rest camp inside Kruger if you are already in the park.
+We can arrange pick up from your accommodation venue in Nelspruit, Malelane, Marloth Park, Hazyview, or even from your rest camp inside Kruger.
 We can also arrange to pick up guests at all the Kruger Park entrance gates in southern Kruger.

-Your guide will focus on finding you the the best birds of the Park.
+Your guide will focus on finding you the best birds of the Kruger National Park.

 Pel’s Fishing Owl, White-backed Night Heron, African Finfoot, Black Stork, Lappet-faced, White-headed and Cape Vulture, Pallid Harrier, African Grass Owl, Senegal Lapwing, Thrush Nightingale, Crowned Eagle, Gorgeous Bushshrike, Stierling’s Wren-Warbler and others.

-Woolly-necked, Saddle-billed and Marabou Stork, African Openbill, White-backed and Hooded Vulture, Martial and Tawny Eagle, Bateleur, Kori Bustard, Secretarybird, Southern Ground Hornbill, White-crowned Lapwing, Bearded Scrub Robin, Thick-billed Cuckoo, Brown-headed Parrot, Retz’s Helmetshrike and many more.
+Woolly-necked, Saddle-billed and Marabou Stork, African Openbill, White-backed and Hooded Vulture, Martial and Tawny Eagle, Bateleur, Kori Bustard, Secretarybird, Southern Ground Hornbill, White-crowned Lapwing, Bearded Scrub Robin, Thick-billed Cuckoo, Brown-headed Parrot and Retz’s Helmetshrike.

 Learning about the trees, animals, insects and general bush and nature around you is also on the cards.
 And don’t be surprised if you see a few members of Africa’s famous Big 5!